Hedge4/godvillebot/README.md

 ### What has been added since?
 * 3.1 Added structure for commands that can only be used once a day.
 * 3.2 Added a >daily command for 7-19 gold every day.
+* 3.3 Completely changed the >help command and added help functions for specific commands.
+* 3.4 Restructured some of the chaotic code in crosswordgod.js
+* 3.5 The forecast is now also automatically sent to MK when it updates.
+* 3.6 Moved some file locations, ordered config files in configurations folder and fixed require references in an effort to keep the main folder tidier.
+* 3.7 A change of devices, inexperience and a `git push --force` caused all of the commits before version 3.3 to be lost.
+Those old commits have been restored and the new commits after version 3.2 have all been compiled in this commit.

 ## What's new in version 2?
 Version 2 entails a major rewrite of all the code.